AntociM/Project-4/README.md

 #### Sign In page

 - The user can log in using his credentials, username, and password.
-There is a link to sign-up form in the case of a new user.
+There is a link to the signup form in the case of a new user.

 ![](docs/login-page.jpg)

-- The CustomSign up form extends the Django classic form with some extra fields.
+- The CustomSign up form extends the Django classic form with extra fields.
 The user is required to add an address, city housing type (chose from a dropdown list), and house surface in sqm.
 This information is relevant for calculating the exact price of a service.

 ![](docs/signup_form.jpg)